Written by Deb del Villar, Director of Communications

 - Camp out in the backyard

 - Picnic at the park or the backyard

 Ideas if You Travel to the Grandkids

 - Beach trip – beachcombing looking for shells and sea glass, and watching sunrise and sunset

 - River or lake – tubing, kayaking, paddle boarding

-- Project around house you could do with grands to help parents, with permission first
+- A project around the house you could do with grandkids to help parents, with permission first

 - Water balloon battle

 - Squirt gun painting on driveway, sidewalk, or on paper